 c.
 Language and Subtitles

-3. Submission
+3. Registration

 b.
 Required Documentation

-Completed submission form.
+Completed registration form.

-Film synopsis, director’s biography, and filmography (in Italian for Italian films and in English for foreign films).
+Film synopsis, director’s biography, and filmography — in Italian for Italian films, and in English for foreign films.
 If an Italian film is selected, an English synopsis must also be provided.

 c.
-Submission Fees
+Registration Fees

 4. Selection